 The “next level” for base pads is a permanent concrete foundation.
 With this installation method, concrete runners are poured to create permanent anchor points and piers for your mobile home.

-If you are procuring a loan through the VA or FHA government programs, this foundation is one of the requirements.
-The cost is rolled into the loan, along with other required improvement costs, and can range from $6,500 to $10,000.
+If you are getting a loan through the VA or FHA government programs, this foundation is one of the requirements.
+The cost is rolled into the loan, along with other required improvement costs, and can range from $6,500 to $12,000.

 Other situations that may require the installation of a permanent concrete foundation are where city code or flood plains make them necessary.

 For flood plains, an engineer will inspect and declare which type of pad will be sufficient for a mobile home.